Vishnu-Priya-Ashok-Kumar/Layoff_2022_Data_Analytics_Python_PowerBI/README.md

 8. [Data Cleaning](#data-cleaning)
 9. [Data Manipulation](#data-manipulation)
 10. [Summary](#summary)

 ## Project Overview

 The "Layoff 2022 Data Analytics" project aims to analyze the impact of layoffs in the tech industries from 2020 to 2022, specifically evaluating the effects of the COVID-19 pandemic.
 The project delves into understanding the trends, patterns, and implications of layoffs across various tech companies worldwide.
 It involves data collection, cleaning, manipulation, and visualization to derive meaningful insights.

 ### Project Title
-ANALYSIS OF LAYOFF IN THE TECH INDUSTRIES FROM COVID 2020 – 2022 – "Evaluating Tech companies affected as a result of the pandemic"
+Analysis Of Layoff In The Tech Industries From Covid 2020 – 2022 – "Evaluating Tech companies affected as a result of the pandemic"

 ### Project Done By
 Vishnu Priya Ashok Kumar